turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 pragma experimental ABIEncoderV2;

 contract Election {
-  //Election details will be stored in these variables string public name;
+  // Election details will be stored in these variables string public name;
   string public description;

-  //Structure of candidate standing in the election struct Candidate {
+  // Structure of candidate standing in the election struct Candidate {
     uint id;
     string name;
     uint voteCount;
   }

-  //Storing candidates in a map
-  mapping(uint => Candidate) public candidates;
+  // Storing candidates in a map mapping(uint => Candidate) public candidates;

-  //Storing address of those voters who already voted mapping(address => bool) public voters;
+  // Storing address of those voters who already voted mapping(address => bool) public voters;

-  //Number of candidates in standing in the election uint public candidatesCount = 0;
+  // Number of candidates in standing in the election uint public candidatesCount = 0;

-  //Setting of variables and data, during the creation of election contract constructor (string[] memory _nda, string[] memory _candidates) public {
+  // Setting of variables and data, during the creation of election contract constructor (string[] memory _nda, string[] memory _candidates) public {
     require(_candidates.length > 0, "There should be atleast 1 candidate.");
     name = _nda[0];